huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 - Who is involved in decisions (family, attorney, fiduciary, care team).
 - What the senior wants most from this next chapter if they are able to share that.

-I do not come in with a â€œone size fits allâ€ script.
+I do not come in with a "one size fits all" script.
 I listen first, then we shape the property plan around the person.

 ### 2. Walk and document the home